azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 We will also:

-* evolve our use of modules with a nested modules
+* evolve our use of modules with a nested module
 * look at locals, keepers and the lifecycle meta-parameter
 * use a more natural workflow to create and test a new module locally
 * create a GitHub repo as an upstream and push up to it